Register with a doctor

 Short-term study students

 Exchange and study abroad students who are at the University of St Andrews for one semester and do not have a Tier 4 visa may be charged for any NHS medical treatment received, so it is important to ensure you obtain medical insurance before travelling to the UK.

-Although you will be unable to register with a medical practice on arrival, you will be able to request consultations with a general practitioner (GP) as required.
+You will not be able to register with a medical practice on arrival, you will be able to request consultations with a general practitioner (GP) as required.
 Depending on the practice, the current charge is between £95 to £104.50 for the initial consultation and any prescription which is issued.
 Thereafter, further consultations will be between £50 to £55.

 Alternatively, students may wish to consult the private GP in St Andrews, whose charges are currently £80 per consultation.

 Get the MenACWY vaccine

-You should also have had the full double dose of MMR vaccine to protect from Measles, Mumps and Rubella.
-If you have not had both doses then you should contact your health practitioner to arrange this before leaving to come to St Andrews.
-If unable to access the vaccine, you may be able to access it from our St Andrews doctors, but we have a very limited stock for new students and you will be charged for the service.
+You should also have had the full double dose of MMR vaccine to protect from measles, mumps and rubella regardless of your age.
+If you have not had both doses, then you should contact your health practitioner to arrange this before leaving to come to St Andrews.
+If unable to access the vaccine, you may be able to access it from a doctor in St Andrews, but there is very limited stock for new students and you will be charged for the service.